willhansen/RoyaltyOffRevenueLicense/README.md

 This provides a direct incentive for library developers to make libraries better for businessess.
 Beyond just attracting new users and being better than the next option, this directly incentivizes improvements for existing users too.
 The more money the users make, the more money the developer makes.
 It's win-win.

-This has the side benefit of being free for people who don't make money off the use of the library, such as students, hobbyists, and pre-revenue startups.
-All have shoe-string budgets, and potential for revenue in the future.
+This also has the benefit of being free for people who don't make money off the use of the library, such as students, hobbyists, and pre-revenue startups.
+Most have shoe-string budgets, and potential for revenue in the future.

 #### Cost is proportional to revenue (rather than profit)